 Replanting on private property

-Tree Canada, in cooperation with the City of Ottawa and the City of Gatineau, will be providing funding for private landowners (residences, condominiums, and institutions) to replace trees lost in the tornadoes.
-“Operation ReLeaf – Ottawa-Gatineau Tornadoes” is currently seeking financial support.
-The spring 2019 submission period is closed but check back for future application opportunities.
+Tree Canada, in cooperation with the City of Ottawa and the City of Gatineau, provides funding for private landowners (residences, condominiums, and institutions) to replace trees lost in the tornadoes.

 Information for private woodlot owners

 - Safety first!
 Wind damaged woodlots can pose a serious safety risk.
 Care must be taken when assessing or working in a storm damaged area.
 You are advised to get a trained professional to assist you.